OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

-## Testing Code Quality and Build Settings of iOS Apps
+## Code Quality and Build Settings for iOS Apps

 ### Verifying that the App is Properly Signed